 - Bill of sale

-- Odometer reading (for cars newer than 10 years and weighing under 16,000 pounds)
+- Odometer reading (for vehicles with the model year 2011 and newer and weighing under 16,000 pounds)

 - Proof of insurance (see a list of companies here)

 - Registration fees – varies depending on: